 Let’s start out by saying I LOVE St. Augustine.
-So every year, I make a special effort to drive the 2 hours to see the nights of lights and visit some of my favorite St. Aug attractions.
-There are plenty of ways to spend some money and take a train, trolley, boat, or horse carriage to view the lights (see the list here), but as a family we prefer to just walk around and enjoy what St. Augustine has to offer for free.
+So every year, I make a special effort to drive the 2 hours to see the St. Augustine nights of lights and visit some of my favorite St. Aug attractions.
+There are plenty of ways to spend some money and take a train, trolley, boat, or horse carriage to view the lights (see the list here), but as a family we prefer to just walk around and enjoy all the is free in St. Augustine.

 So First up… parking.
 There is a huge and expensive garage just a few blocks from St. George street (a popular street for dining and shopping), however it’s a whopping $15 a day to park there!
 I prefer to park either at the Castillo de San Marcos by the water, which has pay per hour, or one of the smaller lots… I recommend 5 Artillery Ln Parking or one of the two lots off Spanish St. – I have included a map at the bottom.
 Plan to spend about $5-7 on parking.

 If you do park at or near the garage and you have children, the playground is a MUST stop.
 It is classic castle playground with lots of obstacles, swings, hanging rings and bars.
 My kids could spend hours here.

 Castillo de San Marco

 Our next stop, while we still have daylight, is usually the Castillo de San Marcos.
 If you want to explore the fort, you can go inside for $15 per adult and free for kids – also if you have a 4th grader, you can get a free pass to ALL national parks including this one!!
 Typically we don’t go inside, as the fort closes at 5pm.
 We have a great time just playing outside in the huge grassy area, walking along the castle walls, and taking in some beautiful views of the harbor.

 St. George Street